-(a) Content-There shall be a Comprehensive Plan setting forth in graphic and textual form policies to govern the future physical development of the entire City.
-Such plan shall cover the entire City and all of its functions and services, or shall consist of a combination of plans governing specific functions and services or specific geographic areas.

-(b) Adoption-Upon receipt from the Mayor of a proposed Comprehensive Plan or a proposed modification of the existing plan, the Board of Aldermen shall refer such proposal to the Planning and Development Board, which shall within a time specified by the Board of Aldermen report its recommendations thereon.
-After receipt of the recommendations of the Planning and Development Board, the Board of Aldermen shall hold a public hearing on the proposed Comprehensive Plan or the proposed modification thereof and shall by resolution adopt the same with or without amendment.
-The Board of Aldermen may thereafter from time to time modify the Comprehensive Plan.
+- (a) Content-There shall be a comprehensive plan setting forth in graphic and textual form policies to govern the future physical development of the entire city.
+The plan shall cover the entire city and all of its functions and services or shall consist of a combination of plans governing specific functions and services or specific geographic areas. - (b) Adoption-Upon receipt from the mayor of a proposed comprehensive plan or a proposed modification of the existing plan, the city council shall refer the proposal to the planning and development board which shall, within a time specified by the city council, report its recommendations on the proposal.
+After receipt of the recommendations of the planning and development board, the city council shall hold a public hearing on the proposed comprehensive plan or the proposed modification of the comprehensive plan and shall by resolution adopt the same with or without amendments.
+The city council may thereafter from time to time modify the comprehensive plan.

-(c) Effect-The Comprehensive Plan shall serve as a guide to all future action by the Board of Aldermen concerning land use and development regulations, urban renewal programs, and expenditures for capital improvements.
+(c) Effect-The comprehensive plan shall serve as a guide to all future action by the city council concerning land use and development regulations, urban renewal programs and expenditures for capital improvements.